Child Welfare Statement

 The responsibility for protecting children lies with all adults involved in soccer.

-Any concerns in relation to Child Welfare should be addressed to any of the three Rush Athletic FC Designated Child Welfare Officers.
+Any concerns in relation to Child Welfare should be addressed to any of the two Rush Athletic FC Designated Child Welfare Officers.

 Toni Byrne – 086 4047264